hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 between `visibility: hidden` and `display: none`.
 Hiding visibility is like making it completely transparent, but it still takes up space in the document flow.
-Setting the the `display` to `none` effectively removes it from the document flow entirely:
+Setting an element's `display` to `none` effectively removes the element from the document flow entirely:

 ```html